-Healy, N., Trencher, G., Supran, G. (in progress).
-Disrupting carbon lock-in: The catalytic impact of the fossil fuel divestment movement
+Healy, N., G., Supran, G., and G, Trencher. (in progress) Disrupting carbon lock-in: The catalytic impact of the fossil fuel divestment movement

-Healy, N., & Weis, T (forthcoming, 2019).
+Healy, N., & Weis, T. (2019).
 Climate Justice and the challenge to global tourism.
 In, Jamal, T. Justice and Ethics in Tourism.
 Sage.

 Flannery, W., Healy, N., & Luna, M. (2018).
 Exclusion and non-participation in Marine Spatial Planning.
 Marine Policy, 88, 32-40.

 Healy, N. & Barry, J. (2017).
 Politicizing Energy Justice and Energy System Transitions: Fossil fuel divestment and a "just transition".
 Energy Policy, 108, 451-742.